 That being said, there is a one instance when we use gloves.

-When we go through a difficult calisthenics workout and our palms can no longer take it, we put gloves on and squeeze a few extra reps.
+When we go through a difficult calisthenics workout and our palms can no longer take it, we put the gloves on and squeeze a few extra reps.

-If you are like us and don’t mind calluses, you may want a pair for when you do harder workouts.
+If you are like us and don’t mind calluses, you may only want a pair for when you do harder workouts.